-Dublin Canvas runs from Spring and finishes by late Autumn.
-A callout for submissions of artwork is made at the beginning of Spring and mid Summer.
+Dublin Canvas runs from late Spring and finishes by late Autumn.
+A callout for submissions of artwork is made at in Spring.
 The selection process then takes place and the artwork is completed throughout the Summer and late Autumn months.

 This Years Callout will consist of:

-Dún Laoghaire-Rathdown - to be confirmed on a later date - sign up to the mailing list to keep updated.
+Dún Laoghaire–Rathdown County Council - - to be confirmed -sign up to mailing list to keep updated

 Selection Criteria and Guidelines

 Participants should draw upon their own creativity but should also pay attention to the different characteristics of each area for inspiration, paying attention to the surroundings of each box when designing their artwork.
 As each of the areas are quite distinct it is suggested that you visit each location to draw inspiration from the immediate environment.
 Selected artwork imagery will still be owned by the participants.